April - September 2016

 Celebrated artist Jay Sand led this interactive sing-a-long of traditional folk songs of Russia.

 Dancers from the Dancesport Studio performed visually stunning waltzes, along with other forms of traditional Russian dance.

 The enchanting paintings of Russian fairy tale birds by artists Tatiana Slavina and Halima Miha were featured.

 Live Firebird Painting

-In partnership with the Philadelphia Zoo
+These events were presented in partnership with the Philadelphia Zoo

 Firebird: Spirit Rising Family Day

 Northeast Regional Library

 Firebird: Spirit Rising Family Day was an immersive experience of Russian culture, music, and cuisine showcased throughout the halls of the Northeast Regional Library, the second largest library in the Philadelphia Free Library System.

 This free, family event was headlined with a musical concert by clarinetist Igor Begelman and bassoonist Larisa Gelman of Astral Artists.
 The day also featured presentations and performances curated in partnership with the Multicultural Arts Exchange, including: